Acquisition by PETRONAS delivers shareholder value

 Advisory Regarding Forward-Looking Statements

 This press release and financial highlights table (collectively the "press release") contains forward-looking statements and forward-looking information within the meaning of applicable securities laws.
 The use of any of the words "expect", "anticipate", "continue", "estimate", "objective", "ongoing", "may", "will", "project", "should", "believe", "plans", "intends" and similar expressions are intended to identify forward-looking information or statements.
-In particular, forward looking statements in this press release include, but are not limited to, statements with respect to the focus of capital expenditures, the timing of capital spending and the results therefrom; payment of dividends; projections of future land holdings; completion of planned facility expansions and the timing thereof; future drilling plans and programs, the timing thereof and the results therefrom; expected commodity prices and industry conditions.
+In particular, forward looking statements in this press release include, but are not limited to, expected timing of drilling of wells; statements with respect to the focus of capital expenditure; anticipated timing of completion of pipeline DFS; the anticipated timing of the completion of the transactions contemplated by the Arrangement Agreement and the timing of the meeting of Shareholders and Debentureholders; completion of planned facility expansions and the timing thereof; average royalty rates for 2012; expected commodity prices and industry conditions; and statements regarding the completion of the arrangement, the timing of the meeting and the anticipated results therefrom

-The forward-looking statements and information are based on certain key expectations and assumptions made by Progress, including expectations and assumptions concerning prevailing commodity prices and exchange rates, applicable royalty rates and tax laws; future well production rates; reserve and resource volumes; the performance of existing wells; the success obtained in drilling new wells; and the sufficiency of budgeted capital expenditures in carrying out planned activities; and the availability and cost of labour and services and future operating costs.
+The forward-looking statements and information are based on certain key expectations and assumptions made by Progress, including, amoung other things, expectations and assumptions concerning prevailing commodity prices and exchange rates, applicable royalty rates and tax laws; future well production rates; reserve and resource volumes; the performance of existing wells; the success obtained in drilling new wells; the sufficiency of budgeted capital expenditures in carrying out planned activities; the availability and cost of labour and services and future operating costs; and the ability to obtain all required regulatory approvals for the transaction, including, but not limited to, shareholder, Court and regulatory approvals.
 Although Progress believes that the expectations and assumptions on which such forward-looking statements and information are based are reasonable, undue reliance should not be placed on the forward looking statements and information because Progress can give no assurance that they will prove to be correct.

 Since forward-looking statements and information address future events and conditions, by their very nature they involve inherent risks and uncertainties.
 Actual results could differ materially from those currently anticipated due to a number of factors and risks.
-These include, but are not limited to, the risks associated with the oil and gas industry in general such as operational risks in development, exploration and production; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of reserve and resource estimates; the uncertainty of estimates and projections relating to reserves, resources, production, costs and expenses; health, safety and environmental risks; commodity price and exchange rate fluctuations; marketing and transportation; loss of markets; environmental risks; competition; incorrect assessment of the value of acquisitions; failure to realize the anticipated benefits of acquisitions; ability to access sufficient capital from internal and external sources; changes in legislation, including but not limited to tax laws, royalties and environmental regulations.
+These include, but are not limited to, the risks associated with the oil and gas industry in general such as operational risks in development, exploration and production; delays or changes in plans with respect to exploration or development projects or capital expenditures; the uncertainty of reserve and resource estimates; the uncertainty of estimates and projections relating to reserves, resources, production, costs and expenses; health, safety and environmental risks; commodity price and exchange rate fluctuations; marketing and transportation; loss of markets; environmental risks; competition; incorrect assessment of the value of acquisitions; failure to realize the anticipated benefits of acquisitions; ability to access sufficient capital from internal and external sources; changes in legislation, including but not limited to tax laws, royalties and environmental regulations; the risk that the transaction may not close when planned or at all or on the terms and conditions set forth in the arrangement agreement; and the failure to obtain the necessary shareholder, Court, regulatory and other third party approvals required in order to proceed with the transaction.

 Barrels of Oil Equivalent